regregex/OS126/README.md

 - Locations &02CF, &02D0 and &02D1 are not touched
 - Locations &C4 and &CB are unused while the CFS or RFS is active
 - Semantically transparent optimisations
-- 94 bytes cleared in the main section + 1 existing byte = 95 bytes free
+- 100 bytes cleared in the main section + 1 existing = 101 bytes free
 - 21 bytes cleared in the top page

-The free space is placed at the end of the \*command table, currently located at address &9F6D.
+The free space is placed at the end of the \*command table, currently located at address &9F69.

 Build requirements: OS 1.26
 ---------------------------